WSU-cshimizu/ceg4110-group-project-unemployed-elves/deliverables/SDP.md

   * Wright State University, Fawcett Room 242
   * Discord if meeting virtually
 * Meeting Times:
   * 10-20 minutes at the end of class on Tuesday
+  * 2-3 PM on Tuesday
   * Thursdays 11-12:20 when there is no guest lecture
   * Anytime virtually as needed Monday-Thursday.
 * Communication Plan: